ropensci/tidyqpcr/README.md

 ## Alternatively, install without building the vignetttes to remove cowplot dependency (Not recommended as vignettes contain the tutorials on using tidyqpcr)
 devtools::install_github("ewallace/tidyqpcr")
 ```
+**Note**
+Older versions of the remote package automatically convert warnings to errors during installation.
+Please update your remotes package to >2.3.0 in order to remove this default.

 Then load tidyqpcr as a standard package: